-Look, some estimates peg medical errors as the third leading cause of death in the United States, behind cancer and heart disease.
+Look, some estimates peg medical errors as the third leading cause of death (behind cancer and heart disease) in the United States.
 When it comes to cancer and heart disease we can't -- rightly -- stop talking about these villains.
 There are countless news stories and books about life and death with cancer or heart disease from the perspective of patients, families, and clinicians.
-There are Facebook pages, fundraisers, rallies, t-shirts, etc, etc. Lots of learning and support going on.
-But medical errors?
+There are Facebook pages, fundraisers, rallies, t-shirts, etc, etc. But medical errors?
 Eh, shove it under the rug!

 I want Sorry Works! to work on this issue.
-Now, I do NOT envision lobbying for passage of laws, or pushing for regulations to be changed.
-In fact, I don't want anything to do with our dysfunctional political system --- just look at the Presidential primaries.
+Now, I do NOT envision lobbying for passage of laws, or asking for regulations to be changed.
+In fact, I don't want anything to do with out dysfunctional political system --- just look at the Presidential race!
 Sorry Works! has been successful over the years because we have completely side-stepped politics and, instead, focused on education and awareness which has shown healthcare professionals they can fix the malpractice crisis on their own with disclosure.
-You don't need political help (including so-called "apology laws") to build a successful disclosure program.
-It's a message that has empowered people --- you can fix your own problems!
-We have shown healthcare, insurance, and legal professionals why disclosure not only makes ethical sense, but also economic sense, and then we have given them practical guidance and step-by-step instructions on how to start their own disclosure programs.
 I intend to do the same with gag order/confidentiality issue...show people why it is in their own best interest to change their behavior.

-Here is where you come in: What are the arguments for maintaining the status quo?
+Here is where you come in: What is your opinion of gag orders, or the reasons for having confidentiality clauses?
+Does your hospital, nursing home, or insurance company use gag orders?
+If yes, why?
+If no, why?
 Why do lawyers and executives from hospitals and insurers insist on gag orders or confidentiality clauses?
 And really important question: How often are gag orders or confidentiality clauses inserted in settlements?
-Is this more urban legend than fact?
-Is this the monster under my six-year old's bed, or is this a real problem?
-Please share your thoughts with me by e-mailing email@example.com or calling 618-559-8168.
+Some lawyers have told me that gag orders or confidentiality clauses are simply another "check box" on the way to settlements that no one really thinks about...is this true?
+If you are a med-mal lawyer, what has been your experience with confidentiality clauses?
+Is this issue more urban legend than fact?
+Is this the monster under my six-year old's bed, or are gag orders a real problem that need to be addressed?
+Please share your thoughts and experiences with me by e-mailing firstname.lastname@example.org or calling 618-559-8168.
 Your answers will be completely confidential.